Šumperk: 18th–19th centuries

 Vienna industrialist Johann Ernst Klapperoth established a factory producing corduroy in 1785, the first of its kind in the Habsburg monarchy.
 The number of factories in the town rose gradually through the 19th century, when large linen and textile factories were established.
 A flax spinning mill was opened in 1842.
 During the 19th century, Šumperk became the Moravian centre for the industrial production of linen and silk.

 Other local businesses included a brewery (opened 1861), a foundry (opened 1868), a factory producing earthenware (opened 1868), a mineral oil refinery (opened 1871), a textile machine factory (opened 1898), a factory producing iron goods (opened 1903), three large sawmills (in 1905), three brickworks (in 1905), two factories producing flying shuttles and bobbins (in 1905).
 Other businesses operating in the early 20th century were two leather factories, a factory processing fats, a cardboard factory, a slaughterhouse, a power plant and gasworks.

 In 1871, a railway line between Šumperk and Zábřeh was completed.

 In the second half of the 19th century, due to the development of industry and economic prosperity, the urban and architectural face of the town changed significantly, and important Viennese architects were invited to build villas and other buildings.
 For its approach to the appearance of Vienna, Šumperk was sometimes nicknamed "Little Vienna".

 20th century

-Sudeten Germans on the Austria-Hungary Imperial Council declared sovereignty for German-inhabited Moravia, including Šumperk, under the name Sudetenland of the Republic of German-Austria.
+Sudeten Germans on the Imperial Austro-Hungarian Council declared sovereignty for German-inhabited Moravia, including Šumperk, under the name Sudetenland of the Republic of German-Austria.
 Czechs did not accept the division and, following the idea of the Bohemian state rights, declared that all of Bohemia and Moravia be included the establishing Czechoslovak state.

 One of the German rebels was the mayor of Šumperk, Gustav Oberleithner, who became vice-prime minister.
 On 7 November, Czech envoys demanded surrender of Šumperk's German self-government.
 Establishing facts on the grounds, Czechoslovak troops invaded the German-speaking areas.
-On 15 December 1918, Šumperk surrendered at the thread of shots to be fired to the town.
-The town council published an official order that people should not show any resistance.
-Gustav Oberleithner was not punished, as the international status of Czechoslovakia was complicated and Czechoslovak sovereignty over Šumperk was not clear from an international law perspective.
-On 4 March 1919, the Czechs denied participation of representatives from Sudetenland to Austria's parliament.
+On 15 December 1918, Šumperk surrendered at the threat of shots to be fired to the town.